Magnitus-/DockerFiles/node-app/base-image/README.md

 ###Customizations

 - UID Environment Variable: Determines the user and group ID that the node app will run under in the container
+- NPM_COMMAND Environment Variable: Determines the command that will be passed as to "npm run" when the container launches.
+Defaults to "start".
 - app content: This should contain your node application (location of package.json file and app-specific entrypoint and dependencies)
 - shared modules content: